aliciaha311/document-management-dashboard/README.md

 # Document Management  Application
 This is my submission for the Junior Software Developer Take-Home Test.
-This project demonstrates how to **build a mock RESTful API** using Python and Flask, and includes endpoints for retrieving user data, statistics, and documents.
+This project demonstrates my attempt on **building a mock RESTful API** using Python and Flask, and includes endpoints for retrieving user data, statistics, and documents.
 This project also demonstrates vanilla JS to create a **front-end application** to display all information provided by the API.

 ## Table of Contents
 * [Mock API](#mock-restful-api)